quant-aq/aeromancy/docs/docs/tasks.md

 ## [`Tracker`][aeromancy.tracker.Tracker]

-Creates an environment for to track code for reproducible ML/data science/data pipelines/etc. For example, [`WandbTracker`][aeromancy.tracker.WandbTracker] (a subclass) integrates with Weights and Biases (W&B) for ML experiment tracking and S3 for external artifact storage.
+Creates an environment for to track code for reproducible ML/data science/data pipelines/etc. For example, [`WandbTracker`][aeromancy.wandb_tracker.WandbTracker] (a subclass) integrates with Weights and Biases (W&B) for ML experiment tracking and S3 for external artifact storage.
 This class doesn't know anything task-specific, dependencies between tasks, or how to actually execute the code.

 ## [`Action`][aeromancy.action.Action]